Fixed Fees – Uncontested Divorce

 - If you are the Respondent, a one-off payment of £300 plus VAT (£360) at the start

-- If you are the Petitioner, the first instalment of £300 plus VAT (£360) as soon as you instruct us and the second instalment of £300 plus VAT (£360) when we apply for Decree Nisi
+- If you are the Applicant, the first instalment of £300 plus VAT (£360) as soon as you instruct us and the second instalment of £300 plus VAT (£360) when we apply for a Conditional Order (previously known as Decree Nisi)

-- If you are the Petitioner, Court fees of £550 are payable when we send the divorce papers to the Court
+- If you are the Applicant, Court fees of £593 are payable when we send the divorce papers to the Court